SuperSpyTX/42-gitignore/README.md

-# README
+# 42-gitignore

-These are .gitignore files, which will make certain git commands a lot easier instead of having to remember the files to turn in for each project.
+These are .gitignore files for [42's](https://42.us.org) C Piscine.
+During the piscine, these files will make certain git commands a lot easier instead of having to remember the files to turn in for each project.
 This should make repositories on vogsphere a lot cleaner and only have the files needed to be turned in.

+## Instructions

 Copy one of these files off this gist (< Command >< C >) (according to which project) and save it as ```.gitignore```